Welcome from the Chair

 Our department offers ABET accredited B.S. degrees in both electrical engineering and computer engineering to over 770 undergraduate students.
 The computer engineering degree is jointly offered with the Computer Science and Engineering Department.
 Our students acquire a solid foundation in electrical and computer engineering theory.
 They gain experience in critical thinking and explore new and innovative ways to address advanced engineering problems.
 Design and hands-on labs and courses are offered in all years of the curriculum.
 The undergraduate capstone class engages students in teaming and open-ended problem solving.
 As a result, our students learn how to work with people from other science or engineering fields and are prepared for true-to-life work environments.
 In fact, over the past few years the department has put a strong emphasis on all the undergraduate students having opportunities for engineering experience outside the classroom by participating in cooperative education, internships, study abroad, and/or undergraduate research.
 Surveys of graduating seniors show that more than 90 percent have had some type of engineering experience outside the classroom.

-The ECE graduate program is built on the quality of our 49 faculty and their research.
-Each year approximately 260 students are enrolled in our M.S. and Ph.D. graduate programs.
-Our research activities have witnessed strong growth in recent years with annual research expenditures now over $17,000,000.
-Our faculty members are leaders in their chosen field and are highly respected by their peers and we have 2 National Academy of Engineering members, 18 IEEE Fellows, 13 NSF CAREER awardees, and 5 University Distinguished Faculty in the department.
+The ECE graduate program is built on the quality of our 56 faculty and their research.
+Each year approximately 220 students are enrolled in our M.S. and Ph.D. graduate programs.
+Our research activities have witnessed strong growth in recent years with annual research expenditures now around $16MM.
+Our faculty members are leaders in their chosen field and are highly respected by their peers and we have 2 National Academy of Engineering members, 18 IEEE Fellows, 13 NSF CAREER awardees, 2 DARPA YFA awardees, and 4 University Distinguished Faculty in the department.
 While the ECE faculty are continually investigating in new areas of research, our focus remains on Computer Engineering (computer architecture, computer networks, and VLSI/microelectronics), Electrosciences (electromagnetics, electronic materials and devices, and nondestructive evaluation), and Systems (biomedical engineering, control and robotics, power electronics and systems, and signal processing and communications).

 Please take time to look through our website or visit us in person to see the possibilities available in a growing, research-centered, student-oriented department.
 These are exciting times and we do want to share our enthusiasm with you.
 Please do not hesitate to contact us if you have any questions.